eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 {: .blogpost-caption}
 *Effect of Cost Adjusted Branching on mean verification time with ACS.*

-Since Cost Adjusted Branching is designed not to reduce the number of subproblems solved but to improve total runtime, we compare the runtime per property with and without Cost Adjusted Branching.
-We see that it reduces the verification time on all properties, sometimes even very significantly, leading to an average speedup of 50%.
-Analyzing the results in the Table, we observe that CAB is particularly effective in combination with the ACS scores and multi-neuron constraints, where bounding costs vary more significantly.
+Using Cost Adjusted Branching reduces the verification time by, on average, a further 50%.
+It is particularly effective in combination with the ACS scores and multi-neuron constraints, where bounding costs vary most significantly.

 ### Recap
-Hopefully, this blog helped convey the basic principles and intuitions behind MN-BaB.
-For a full breakdown of all technical details and detailed experimental evaluations, we recommend reading the [paper](https://www.sri.inf.ethz.ch/publications/ferrari2022complete).
-If you are more practically oriented and want to play around with the tool, the [code](https://github.com/eth-sri/mn-bab) is publicly available.
+MN-BaB combines precise mutli-neuron constraints with the Branch-and-Bound paradigm and an efficient GPU based implementation to become a new state-of-the-art verifier, especially for less regularized networks.
+For a full breakdown of all technical details and detailed experimental evaluations, we recommend reading our [paper](https://www.sri.inf.ethz.ch/publications/ferrari2022complete).
+If you want to play around with MN-BaB yourself, please check out our [code](https://github.com/eth-sri/mn-bab).